-- 1. \$40,000 Part time temporary employee to assist Interim Fire Chief (new item) - 2. \$145,000 Increased stipend pay beyond current year allocation.
-Current core stipends, as explained by the Fire Chief, are \$200 per shift for one 8-hour shift per day throughout the year, plus an additional 60 shifts per year for additional needed coverage.
+- 1. The current core stipends, as explained by the Fire Chief, are \$200 per shift for one 8-hour shift per day throughout the year, plus an additional 60 shifts per year for additional needed coverage.
 For FY 2023-24 the funding needed for this shift schedule was \$85,000.
 The original budget from the department requested \$230,000, \$145,000 more than was outlined by the Fire Chief.
-The Budget Committee recommends the Council consider any request for increased stipend pay, including the request in the Fire Department's original budget, at a later date, when the Council has the benefit of the full report anticipated from the Ad Hoc Fire Committee. - 3. \$80,000 Retention pay to be shared among the firefighters each year.
-The Budget Committee noted that the proposed FY 2023-24 budget includes \$264,000 in stipend payments by the City to firefighters without the \$80,000 retention pay, which was initially a grant amount intended to last only one year.
-Given budgetary constraints, reductions in expenses being made across all departments, and the ongoing work of the Ad Hoc Fire Committee, which will be assessing all options for the Fire Department, the Budget

-Committee concluded this amount was best eliminated pending a report from the Ad Hoc Fire Committee and full consideration of that report and it's recommendations by the Council.
-The proposed budget includes \$370,000 in expenditures for capital outlay (\$300,000 deposit for fire engine plus \$70,000 for additional equipment).
-The fire engine expense is included in the Fire Department budget, but could instead be charged against the equipment, technology, & vehicle reserve fund (which has a projected end of FY 2023-24 balance of \$861,099).
+The Budget Committee recommended the Council consider any request for increased stipend pay, including the request in the Fire Department's original budget, at a later date, when the Council has the benefit of the full report anticipated from the Ad Hoc Fire Committee. - 2.
+The City Council adopted the FY 2023-24 budget includes \$304,000 in stipend payments by the City to firefighters with half of the original \$80,000 retention pay, which was initially a grant amount intended to last only one year.
+Given budgetary constraints, reductions in expenses being made across all departments, and the ongoing work of the Ad Hoc Fire Committee, which will be assessing all options for the Fire Department.
+The adopted budget includes \$370,000 in expenditures for capital outlay (\$300,000 deposit for fire engine plus \$70,000 for additional equipment).
+The fire engine expense is included the equipment, technology, & vehicle reserve fund (which has a projected end of FY 2023-24 balance of \$561,099).
 This does not address funding for future year payments for the fire engine.